 Sustainable Redevelopment Within The Nature Reserve

-Area, alongside DTRE, CBRE, Paragon Building Consultancy (Project Managers and QS), PinnacleESP (M&E Services Consultants), Mammal (Brand Agency), Alphacello (Sustainability Consultants) and Landscape Perspective (Landscape Architect), have delivered an extensive Cat A refurbishment of 85,000 sqft of commercial space.
+Area, alongside DTRE, CBRE, Paragon Building Consultancy (Project Managers and QS), PinnacleESP (M&E Services Consultants), Mammal (Brand Agency) and Alphacello (Sustainability Consultants) have delivered an extensive Cat A refurbishment of 85,000 sqft of commercial space.
 The result is a modern campus-style development designed with sustainability as a key driver, and with tenants’ wellbeing in mind.
 Sitting within the beautiful 80-acre landscaped Thames Valley Park, the site is already something special; but with extensive redevelopment and renewed amenities, there is now a very different dynamic.

 “The Earley Buildings have introduced a vibrant, flexible and progressive workplace to the Thames Valley, reflecting our clients’ vision and approach for all properties within its portfolio.”